NHS requirements

 Your Organisation Data Service code identifies your organisation to the NHS.

-Go to ODS search
+Go to ODS search.

-Search by your postcode or organisation name
+Search by your postcode or organisation name.

 Can't find your code?
 See this ODS help guide or email [email protected] for support.